 We identified our top fatal risks at Vermilion as:

 Each of these risks is the subject of strong management programs, corporately and within our business units.
 For example, we hold regular road safety training and awareness events in our business units, and we monitor proactive indicators of road safety in our fleet vehicles, including overall speed and hard braking events, in addition to outcome indicators such as incidents.

 We build on our people's experience, demonstrating the effective collaboration of our operations and management groups.
 Hazard identification and risk management programs have been put in place that align with the efforts we've directed towards competence and training programs in our operations.
 In addition, Vermilion maintains leading HSE KPIs, which our staff can access on our corporate intranet, to follow Vermilion's progress on hazard awareness and risk as part of our corporate scorecard.
 The leading KPIs are monitored as an indicator of the health of Vermilion’s integrated HSE MS.

-As part of Vermilion Energy's commitment to HSE, we always strive for improved tools to ensure everyone who works with us returns home safely.
+As part of Vermilion Energy's commitment to HSE, we continually improve our tool box to ensure everyone who works with us returns home safely.
 This is our top priority.
 As part of our commitment to continuous improvement, including reducing workplace-related injuries, we developed and implemented an additional layer of personal safety protection called Vermilion High 5.
 This tool provides a simple checklist of five questions to confirm if it is safe to proceed with a task, or if we need to stop and regroup.

 1. Do I clearly understand what I am about to do?

 2. Do I have the right tools and experience?

 3. Have I identified all hazards around me and others?